Prescriptions For Fresh Produce, And Other World Changing Ideas In Food

 by USAID and the Kaizen Company

 Scientists and entrepreneurs trying to grow food with less water, create novel water-storage concepts, or do more with saline and soil tech, can now tap into a consortium of companies willing to offer funding, expertise, or even lab space.
-That’s the role of Securing Water for Food’s Technical Assistance Facility, which, instead of being a single institution, works more like a decentralized support network matching groups in more than 30 countries with the funding and nearby resources.
-The initiative is led by the Kaizen Company, a human an institutional capacity development firm, and funded by USAID.
+That’s the role of Securing Water for Food’s Technical Assistance Facility, which, instead of being a single institution, works more like a decentralized support network matching groups in more than 30 countries with funding and nearby resources.
+The initiative is led by the Kaizen Company, a human and institutional capacity development firm, and funded by USAID and the governments of Sweden, South Africa, and the Netherlands.
 Within the last two years, the group has worked with over 80 concepts, helping save billions of gallons of water while producing hundreds of tons of food each year.

 A healthier tomorrow—the Dig Inn expansion

-Note: Correction: We’ve updated this article to correctly reflect Wholesome Wave’s funders.